River Loft is an apartment designed by New York-based Robert Young Architects.

 Poured hand-troweled concrete floors are in every bathroom, with custom coordinated pre-cast elements such as a basin and shower bench in the Master Bathroom.
 This finished architectural concrete is a variation on the concrete structural column prominently featured in the hall, its imperfections left intact like a ‘found object’.

-Against a backdrop of modern precision and pared down white surfaces, fine millwork, metal accents and textured stone contribute to the tactile character of the apartment.
+Against a backdrop of modern precision and pared down white surfaces, fine millwork, metal accents and textured stone contribute to the tactile character of the River loft.
 The furnishings selected are woody and warm, taking a strong cue from classic Scandinavian designs.
 These complete the picture of this bright, serene and comfortable home.

 Project: River Loft